Asymmetric-OG/SPML_2A/README.md

-📚 RAG Q&A with LangChain & Streamlit
+# 📚 rag q&a with langchain & streamlit

-Ask questions based on research papers using a simple Retrieval-Augmented Generation (RAG) system.
+ask questions based on research papers using a simple retrieval-augmented generation (rag) system.

+---

-🚀 Features
+## 🚀 features

-Loads PDFs from the research/ folder
+- loads pdfs from the `research/` folder

-Splits and embeds text using all-mpnet-base-v2
+- splits and embeds text using `all-mpnet-base-v2`

-Stores embeddings in a FAISS vector store
+- stores embeddings in a faiss vector store

-Uses flan-t5-base to generate answers
+- uses `flan-t5-base` to generate answers

-Streamlit-based interface for easy interaction
+- streamlit-based interface for easy interaction

-🧠 How It Works
+---

+## 🧠 how it works

-PDFs are loaded and split into chunks
+1. pdfs are loaded and split into chunks

-Chunks are embedded and stored in FAISS
+2. chunks are embedded and stored in faiss

-Given a question, top-k relevant chunks are retrieved
+3. given a question, top-k relevant chunks are retrieved

-flan-t5-base generates an answer using only the retrieved context
+4. `flan-t5-base` generates an answer using only the retrieved context

-📁 File Overview
-app.py: Streamlit frontend
+---

+## 📁 file overview

+- `app.py`: streamlit frontend
-rag_chain.py: RAG pipeline logic
+- `rag_chain.py`: rag pipeline logic

-research/: Folder with PDF documents
+- `research/`: folder with pdf documents

-🛠 Built With
-Hugging Face Transformers

-LangChain

-FAISS

-Streamlit
+---

+## 🛠 built with

+- hugging face transformers
+- langchain
+- faiss
+- streamlit